Last Updated On:

 Statistically speaking, with more traffic on your homepage, you’re likely to source more email leads that way.

-Jeff Bullas has a terrific home gate which I’m sure he’s benefited a lot from.
+Jeff Bullas has a terrific home gate which I’m sure has helped him get quality email leads.

 Image via Jeff Bullas